 Distribution services contributed $2.7 trillion to U.S. private sector GDP in 2017, representing 17.2 percent of GDP.
 These services also accounted for 21.1 percent of the private sector workforce, or 25 million full time employees.
 In addition, cross-border exports of distribution services totaled $49.4 billion, or 6.3 percent of all U.S. cross-border services exports.
 Top markets for U.S. cross-border distribution exports include the United Kingdom, Japan, and Germany.
 Logistics services represented 49.8 percent of total distribution services exports.

 The Office of Supply Chain, Professional and Business Services at ITA addresses policy and regulatory issues to ensure that U.S. supply chains are the most cost-effective, efficient, and secure in the world.

 Supply Chain News and Resources

-Email the Designated Federal Officer, Richard Boll, to attend.
+Email the Designated Federal Officer for the ACSCC, Richard Boll, to attend.

 Date: October 21-22, 2020